Devin Haney: Boxing style

-Haney is an out-boxer whose style is not built on raw power but is a designed to outmaneuver, frustrate, and systematically break down opponents.
+Haney is an out-boxer whose style is not built on raw power but outmanoeuvres, frustrates, and systematically breaks down opponents.
 His defense is a cornerstone, featuring impressive head movement, a Philly Shell against orthodox boxers, a high guard against southpaw fighters, and exceptional distance management.
 He uses his 71-inch reach to keep opponents at bay and avoids nearly half of all punches thrown at him.

 He excels at turning defense into offense by using precise timing to capitalize on opponents' mistakes.
 He often baits them into committing before landing accurate counter-shots.
 His agile footwork allows him to control the pace and location of the fight.
 He constantly moves, creates angles, and pivots to evade attacks and land from advantageous positions.

 He is a strategic fighter who studies opponents, formulates specific game plans, and can adjust his tactics mid-fight.
 He maintains composure under pressure.
 His primary tools are a sharp and accurate jab (used to control distance and set up combinations) and effective body punching to wear opponents down over the rounds.